 Consulting is a career path which continues to hold a lot of intrigue for accountants, regardless of what stage of career they are at.

-Here Aoibhín Byrne, Senior Associate, with our Dublin team and an expert in recently qualified practice and tax and careers, decided to dive a little deeper into a few of the key areas of consulting and discuss the various career options within each one.
+Here Aideen Murphy, Partner and expert in tax and practice careers, decided to dive a little deeper into a few of the key areas of consulting and discuss the various career options within each one.